Building a Librarian with the Agent Kit

 Let's give our simple board a whirl.

 To start the board, open it in Visual Editor and click "Run" in the Activity panel.
 The Activity panel will show the progress of the board's run, and the first thing we'll see is the request for input.
-This is exactly what we would expect, since the first node in the board is the "input".
+This is exactly what we would expect, since the first component in the board is the "input".
 Let's type some subject that we're interested in.
 I love systems thinking and utopian sci fi, so that's what I'll enter.

 First Run Input